Do you live in the Southern Hemisphere? You may need the Ayurvedic Diet for January instead.

 July is a time to focus on the soothing the liver and reducing Pitta.
 Amalaki is an ideal Pitta balancing herb whose cooling nature soothes inflammation.
 Liver nourish and support tonifies the liver, cleanses the blood and acts as a cholagogue to stimulate the release of bile and the heat that goes along with it.
 Brahmi allows you to feel calm and clear.
 It rejuvenates mental function supporting a healthy brain and nervous system.
 Avipattikar churna stimulates weakened summer digestion without overheating you.
 Soothe Inflamed Intestines tea relieves irritated bowels and calms inflammation in the digestive tract.

-Bitter herbs such as manjistha, bhringaraj, and guduchi balance Pitta dosha.
+Liver & Lymph Cleanse Tea contains bitter herbs such as manjistha, and guduchi balance Pitta dosha.
 Manjistha is the quintessential blood purifier of Ayurveda serving to rejuvenate the skin.
-Bhringaraj is a light yet nourishing herb that nourishes fluids, calms the liver and eyes and supports the nervous system.
 Guduchi restores the liver and is balancing to all 3 doshas.

 ConclusionWhatever your pleasure for summer time fun, take heed of the heat.
 Eat right to keep cool and ensure you'll be able to maximize your days in the sun.